gkrampah/DeepNeuralNetwork/README.md

 These are the two main outputs of an RNN:

-- Prediction: What would be the prediction if the sequence ended with that word.
+- Prediction: What would be the prediction if the sequence ended with that word?

 - State: Summary of everything that happened in the past.